-Amusement parks are supposed to be fun and worry free places where families gather to enjoy the day, ride some rides and play games.
-Sadly, sometimes what is supposed to be a day of fun turns into a tragedy.
-This week, a malfunction at Australia's largest theme park resulted in the deaths of four people.
+Amusement parks are supposed to be fun and worry-free places where families gather to enjoy the day, ride some rides and play games.
+Sadly, sometimes what is supposed to be a day of fun turns into a tragedy due to the common dangers of amusement parks.
+This week, a malfunction at Australia’s largest theme park resulted in the deaths of four people.
 The malfunction occurred on the Thunder River Rapids Ride at Dreamworld theme park in Queensland.

 The “flume” the passengers were riding on flipped after it came in contact with another carriage towards the end of the ride, tossing some of the passengers onto the conveyor belt, where they were caught in the machinery.
 The victims included two men, ages 35 and 32, and two women, ages 42 and 38.
 The park has closed its doors while an investigation takes place.
 Back home in the states, several parks have closed down rides similar to that of the Thunder River Rapids as a precaution.